Church of Our Lady

 The architectural style is in keeping with the tradition of early Cistercian Gothic.
 Characteristic of that movement are its simplicity and sober architecture.
 The floor plan is shaped as a Latin cross that is 62 metres long and 21 metres wide.

 The damage was repaired around 1600.
 Instead of the slender spire, the current tower was built, which is far too small for the heavy substructure.
-Eight years later, the tower clock, which had been hidden during the iconoclasm, was put back in the tower.
+Eight years later, the tower clock, which had been hidden during the iconoclasm, was returned to the tower.
 The new clock comes from Mechelen.
 A little later, the triumphal group above the chancel entrance would be restored and new stained-glass windows fitted.
 The Gothic portal was replaced in 1777 by a Baroque bluestone portal.

 In 1830, part of the cross-rib vaults collapsed.
-A number of stained-glass windows and the stool from 1641 bit the dust.
+A number of stained-glass windows and the choir stalls from 1641 came to an end.
 Due to a lack of funds, the idea of abandoning the church was considered.
 The church was, however, eventually restored according to the plans of architect Langerock, from 1898 to 1899.
 He also wanted to instigate the building of a 65 metre, monumental west tower, but the shortage of money put pay to these ambitions.
-Eye-catching highlights inside are the copper baptismal font, the neo-Gothic pulpit, the Grotto of Lourdes and the copper Madonna of Fatima (Kamiel Colruyt, 1946).
+Eye-catching highlights inside are the copper baptismal font, the neo-Gothic pulpit, the Lourdes Grotto and the copper Madonna of Fatima (Kamiel Colruyt, 1946).

 During the Middle Ages, the church was very popular with pilgrims.
 They streamed in from afar to worship the statue of Our Lady of Beilaer.
 During the course of the fifteenth century, the Brotherhood of Our Lady of Seven Woes was established in the church.